 It’s as if they stepped out of the pages of Pirkei Avot: “It is not incumbent upon you to complete the work,” the Sages proclaim, “but neither are you at liberty to desist from it.”
 There’s no “desisting” here.
 Welcome to the work-in-progress Jewish future.
 The issue goes to print on June 2, 2017.

 Do you know someone who deserves to be profiled in our 10th annual 36 Under 36 special issue?
-Click below to nominate him/her today.
+Click above to nominate him/her today.